YanumulaRohith/TitanicSurvivalPrediction/README.md

-Based on your results, here’s a refined README file that explains your work, model, and outcomes, with additional sections to make the project well-documented.

----

 # Titanic Survival Prediction

 This project aims to predict whether a passenger survived the Titanic disaster using machine learning techniques.
 The Titanic dataset includes various features such as passenger demographics, ticket information, and cabin details, which are used to train a classification model.
 This README provides an overview of the project's approach, data preprocessing, model development, and performance metrics.